Convert Images to WebP: The Complete Guide to Improving Speed, SEO, and Website Performance

 Compatible with all modern browsers

-These features make WebP the ideal format for any website aiming to Improve performance and SEO.
+These features make WebP the ideal format for any website aiming to improve performance and SEO.

 Why WebP Improves Your Website’s SEO